MicrosoftDocs/power-platform/power-platform/power-fx/reference/function-copy.md

 ---
 # Copy function

-**Applies to:** :::image type="icon" source="media/yes-icon.svg" border="false"::: Canvas apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Model-driven apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Cards
+**Applies to:** :::image type="icon" source="media/yes-icon.svg" border="false"::: Canvas apps :::image type="icon" source="media/yes-icon.svg" border="false"::: Model-driven apps

 Copies text to the clipboard on the device where the app is running.